Non-cooperation movement (2024)

-The non-cooperation movement, (Note: অসহযোগ আন্দোলন) also known as the one-point movement, (Note: এক দফা আন্দোলন) was a pro-democratic disinvestment movement and a mass uprising against the Awami League-led government of Bangladesh, initiated within the framework of 2024 Bangladesh quota reform movement.
+The non-cooperation movement, (Note: অসহযোগ আন্দোলন) also known as the one-point movement, (Note: এক দফা আন্দোলন) was a disinvestment movement and a mass uprising against the Awami League-led government of Bangladesh, initiated within the framework of the 2024 Bangladesh quota reform movement.
 The sole demand of this movement was the resignation of Prime Minister Sheikh Hasina and her cabinet.
-It was the final stage of the wider movement known as the July Revolution.

-Although the movement was initially limited to the goal of reforming quotas in government jobs, it snowballed into a mass anti-government uprising after the mass killings against civilians.
+It was the final stage of the wider movement known as the July Uprising.
+Although the movement was initially limited to the goal of reforming quotas in government jobs, it snowballed into a mass anti-government uprising after the mass killings of civilians.
 The movement was also fueled by ongoing socio-economic and political issues, including the government's mismanagement of the national economy, rampant corruption by government officials, human rights violations, allegations of undermining the country's sovereignty by Sheikh Hasina, and increasing authoritarianism and democratic backsliding.

-On 3 August 2024, coordinators of the Anti-discrimination Students Movement announced a one-point demand for the resignation of the Prime Minister and her cabinet and called for "comprehensive non-cooperation".
+On 3 August 2024, coordinators of the Students Against Discrimination announced a one-point demand for the resignation of the Prime Minister and her cabinet and called for "comprehensive non-cooperation".
 The following day, violent clashes broke out, resulting in the deaths of 97 people, including students.
 The coordinators called for a long march to Dhaka to force Hasina out of power on 5 August.
 That day, a large crowd of protesters made its way through the capital.
 At around 3:00 p.m.
-(UTC+6), Sheikh Hasina resigned and fled to India, her government's biggest ally.
-Widespread celebrations and violence occurred following her removal, while the military and President Mohammed Shahabuddin announced the formation of an interim government led by economist and Nobel laureate Muhammad Yunus.
-Meanwhile, Indian media outlets were seen engaging in a widespread disinformation campaign aimed at destabilising Bangladesh, following Hasina's resignation and departure to India.
+(UTC+6), Sheikh Hasina resigned and fled to India.
+Widespread celebrations and violence occurred following her removal, while the military and President Mohammed Shahabuddin announced the formation of an Interim government led by Muhammad Yunus.